Ukie555/ukie555.github.io/index.md

 - Warehouse service NPS increased by 8%; (5) The national average unit cost is reduced by 0.11 yuan/piece.

 ## RESEARCH EXPERIENCE

-**_Li Ping, Gao Chen.
+**_Ping Li, Chen Gao.
 Research on system optimization of pharmaceutical logistics distribution Center [N].
 Journal of Modern Logistics of Beijing Union University.
-F426.72_**
+2017.
+F252; F426.72_**

 - Location of distribution center: Based on ant colony algorithm and combined with geographical factors, 2 pharmaceutical logistics distribution centers were selected to ensure the shortest transportation path to the 40 hospitals in Beijing
 -Use AutoCAD to make warehouse maps of 2 medical distribution centers